LanternD/en.dlyang.me/_posts/2017-11-27-things-to-do-after-installing-ubuntu.md

 These packages are installed via `ppa` or downloaded `.tar.gz` files.
 They are not directly accessible or have multiple steps, so you need to click into the website and follow the instructions out there.

 -   [KiCad](http://kicad-pcb.org/download/ubuntu/): an open source schematics and PCB EDA software.
+-   [Sw4STM32](https://www.openstm32.org/System%2BWorkbench%2Bfor%2BSTM32): an IDE based on Eclipse.
+I use it to compile and download STM32 project.
--   [bladeRF](https://github.com/Nuand/bladeRF/wiki/Getting-Started%3A-Linux#easy-installation-for-ubuntu-the-bladerf-ppa): the driver for the bladeRF software-defined radio.
+-   [bladeRF](https://github.com/Nuand/bladeRF/wiki/Getting-Started%253A-Linux#easy-installation-for-ubuntu-the-bladerf-ppa): the driver for the bladeRF software-defined radio.
 -   [Java SE Runtime Environment](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)
     -   Check the installation walkthrough on [WikiHow](https://www.wikihow.com/Install-Oracle-Java-JRE-on-Ubuntu-Linux).
 -   [PyCharm](https://www.jetbrains.com/pycharm/download/#section=linux): one of the best Python IDE.